-Police in the United Kingdom have arrested and charged a North London man for running a EuroMillions Scam.
-At this time details re the scam is limited but the report does indicate that the man had obtained more than £300,000 after telling people they had won the EuroMillions Lottery.
+Police in the United Kingdom has arrested and charged a North London man for running a EuroMillions Scam.
+At this time, details regarding the scam are limited, but the report does indicate that the man had obtained more than £300,000 after telling people they had won the EuroMillions Lottery.

-This is the first reported case that we have heard of where the EuroMillions Scam has been practiced inside an official EuroMillions playing country.
-What is even more shocking is the fact that people have fallen for this lottery scam.
+This is the first reported case where the EuroMillions Scam has been practised inside an official EuroMillions playing country.
+However, what is even more shocking is the fact that people have fallen for this lottery scam.

-The usual Modus Operandi for the scam is an email based one where people are told they have won an amount based on either their email address or telephone number.
-Normally these scams operate outside of Europe and the United Kingdom.
+The usual Modus Operandi for the scam is an email-based one where people are told they have won an amount based on their email address or telephone number.
+Usually, these scams operate outside of Europe and the United Kingdom.

-Police Officers have indicated that they started to investigate this matter in December of 2011 after being contacted by a victim.
-There have apparently been victims of this scam ranging from Merthyr Tydfil in Wales to Stoke on Trent in England.
+Police Officers have indicated that they started investigating this matter in December 2011 after being contacted by a victim.
+There have been victims of this scam ranging from Merthyr Tydfil in Wales to Stoke on Trent in England.
 Altogether there are reportedly seven victims in this particular EuroMillions scam.

-One of the reasons for the creation of the EuroMillion Lottery site is to combat this type of crime.
-We have purposefully created a Lottery Scams page listing a wide variety of methods used.
-It is therefore very sad for us to hear that more people have been caught up in this type of thing.
+One of the reasons for creating the EuroMillion Lottery site is to combat this type of crime.
+Therefore, we have purposefully created a Lottery Scams page listing various methods.
+Nevertheless, it is unfortunate that more people have been caught up in this type of thing.

 The only way that a person can win EuroMillions or any other Lottery is if they buy a lottery ticket.
-If no lottery ticket has been purchased then it is impossible for a person to win a lottery.
+If no lottery ticket has been purchased, a person can’t win a lottery.
 The other telling factor is that no Lottery would ever ask for an administration fee or a tax to transfer winnings.

-Please be aware and read our EuroMillion Lottery Scams page if there are any doubts or even Contact Us for assistance.
+Please be aware and read our EuroMillion Lottery Scams page for any doubts or even Contact Us for assistance.